pfm-gatech/VPFM/README.md

 pip install -r requirements.txt
 ```

-Then, follow the instruction from [PyTorch](https://pytorch.org/get-started/locally/) and install pytorch 2.1.2+cu121.
+Then, follow the instruction from [PyTorch](https://pytorch.org/get-started/locally/) and install pytorch with cuda enabled.

 Then, follow the instructions in the [AMGPCG_Pybind_Torch repository](https://github.com/swang3081/AMGPCG_Pybind_Torch) to install the AMGPCG pybind.